-When transaction finishes, it logs:
+- When the transaction finishes, it logs −

-Database can be modified using two approaches:
+The database can be modified using two approaches −

-Recovery with concurrent transactions
+Recovery with Concurrent Transactions

-The recovery system reads the logs backwards from the end to the last Checkpoint.
+The recovery system reads the logs backwards from the end to the last checkpoint.

-It maintains two lists, undo-list and redo-list.
+It maintains two lists, an undo-list and a redo-list.

-If the recovery system sees a log with <Tn, Start> and <Tn, Commit> or just <Tn, Commit>, it puts the transaction in redo-list.
+If the recovery system sees a log with <Tn, Start> and <Tn, Commit> or just <Tn, Commit>, it puts the transaction in the redo-list.

 If the recovery system sees a log with <Tn, Start> but no commit or abort log found, it puts the transaction in undo-list.